georgercarder/Kaggle-Text-Normalization-Challenge--English-version/README.md

 -download en_train.csv and en_test.csv from the above links

+-use read.csv to save en_train.csv and en_test.csv as variables "trn" and "tst" respectively

 -change the types of columns: class, before, and after to character using as.character().

 -download the caches from the data folder